-- 129. SUPPORT legislation that establishes producer responsibility for management of their products at the end of their useful life. - 130.
-SUPPORT efforts to increase the development of markets for recycled materials. - 131.
-SUPPORT legislative and regulatory efforts to allow third parties, under specific circumstances and conditions, to collect and transport household hazardous waste to collection facilities. - 132.
-SUPPORT legislation that seeks to remedy the environmental degradation and solid waste management problems on a State-wide basis of single-use plastic bags typically given away for free at grocer, retail and other establishments. - 133.
-SUPPORT legislation that does not require increased diversion from landfills without out an adequate funding mechanism.
+- 432.129.
+SUPPORT legislation that establishes producer responsibility for management of their products at the end of their useful life. - 433.
+SUPPORT efforts to increase the development of markets for recycled materials. - 434.131.
+SUPPORT legislative and regulatory efforts to allow third parties, under specific circumstances and conditions, to collect and transport household hazardous waste to collection facilities. - 335.132.
+SUPPORT legislation that seeks to remedy the environmental degradation and solid waste management problems on a State-wide basis of single-use plastic bags typically given away for free at grocer, retail and other establishments.